Photo by Lindsay Miller www.wildlyvisible.com

-There’s a big difference between stopping all physical interaction, sitting down seriously and having “the talk”, then whispering in each other’s ears, holding hands, and sharing sexual histories with sweet kisses in between shares.
+There’s a big difference between stopping all physical interaction, sitting down seriously and having “the talk”, then there is to whispering in each other’s ears, holding hands, and sharing sexual histories with sweet kisses in between shares.

 Consider turning it into a dirty talk session.
 Communicating about sex can be sexy.